upspin/upspin/doc/access_control.md

 ## Errors and discoverability

-One goal of the design of access controls in Upspin is that a user cannot easily discover valid names in the Upspin namespace unless granted permission to do so.
+One goal of the design of access controls in Upspin is that a user cannot easily discover valid names in the Upspin name space unless granted permission to do so.
 As a result, under some circumstances operations return "private" errors rather than "permission denied" errors if the operation fails.